sjriesterer/FriendsAndDragons/readme.md

 ## Definitions

-- Barrier: Anything a hero cannot move through (lava, water, block, rubble, monster)
+- Obstacle: Anything a hero cannot move through (lava, water, block, rubble, monster)
 - Chokepoint: An empty square in-between barriers or the edge of the map and at least one empty square in the other cardinal directions
 - Deadend: A chokepoint where the path from one side to the other is only possible through the chokepoint, or if it is next to another deadend if only one empty square is adjacent
-- Section: A part of the map seperated from other sections by barries.
+- Section: A part of the map seperated from other sections by barries
 - Zone: A part of the map within a section where a hero can move.
 Zones are seperated by deadends.
-- Deadend Zone: A deadend by itself is a seperate zone.
+- Deadend Zone: A deadend by itself is a seperate zone
-- Pivot hero: The hero moving first.
+- Pivot hero: The hero moving first
 - Movable hero: The non-pivot heroes
+- Pivot point: The current point of the pivot being evaluated
+- Moveable point: The current point of the movable hero being evaluated
+- Main Path: Shortest path from the pivot's starting zone to the current pivot point being evaluated.
+This is the main path of the pivot that he must make.
+- Alt Path: Shortest path from the pivot's starting zone to the starting zone of a native hero.
+    These are alternate paths that the pivot must move through to move all moveable heroes but the pivot will move back to the original start after doing so and continue through the main path.
+- Native hero: Heroes that are in a zone of the main path
+- Stranded hero: Heroes that are in the same section as the pivot hero but not in the main path
+- Alien hero: Heroes that are in a different section than the pivot hero

 ## Example Terrain Map